infobip/prometheus-whatsapp-tutorial/readme.md

 ### Setup

-Project can be run using `Docker`, it requires an account on Infobip and a WhatsApp API key with the scope `whatsapp:message:send`, before running `docker compose` command, the placeholders in `application.properties` need to be replaced with:
+Project can be run using `Docker`, it requires an account on Infobip and a WhatsApp API key with the scope `whatsapp:message:send`, before running `docker compose` command, the placeholders in `.env` need to be replaced with:

 - Infobip API key
 - Personal Infobip base url